 ….

 The MAC Subheaders in each aggregated subframes shall use the same MCS for the MAC frame body, thus the MCS remains the same within aggregated frames.
+The Security header shall also use the same MCS for the MAC frame body.

 CID r01-84